 Opening hours of the Upper Park: Open daily from 09:00 to 20:00.
 On Saturday from 09:00 to 21:30

 How to get to Peterhof

-In the summer time the fastest way to reach Peterhof is by hydrofoil that will take you from the Winter Palace pier to Peterhof in just 45-50 minutes.
-However, this way is the most expensive.
-You can purchase tickets behind the Hermitage museum (the Winter Palace) on the Neva River.
+In the summer time the fastest way to reach Peterhof is by hydrofoil named Meteor (Rus: Метеор) that will take you from the pier at Dvortsovaya embankment, 36 to Peterhof in just 35 minutes.
+However, this way is the most expensive (about 800 rub).
+You can purchase tickets either on the pier or online (the link is in Russian).

 Commuter train (electrichka) from Baltiisky Railway station of Saint Petersburg to Noviy Peterhof Train timetable here (to fill in the form and check the timetable use SANKT-PETERBURG-BALTII as Departure and NOVYI PETERGOF as Arrival).
 Travel time is 40-45 min.
 Then take bus 344, 348, 350, 351, 352, 355, and 356 to get to Peterhof.

 From Metro “Avtovo” (Rus: Автово): Buses 200, 210 and minibuses 224, 300, 424.

 From Metro “Leninskiy Prospekt” (Rus: Ленинский Проспект): Minibuses 103, 420